mahalakshmi416/alpha-blog/README.md

 * Deployment instructions

-* ...
+* This is the repository for the first alpha-blog app of the complete ruby on rails developer course

-*This is the repository for the first alpha-blog app of the complete ruby on rails developer course
+* ....